pfren1998/SELINA/docs/source/prepare.md

 Note that you must choose the mode for the returned expression profiles.
 In this step two output files will be generated:

-- `query_res.rds`: a rds file which stores a seurat object
+- `query_res.rds` : a seurat object with gene expression profile and dimension reduction result
-- `query_{single/cluster}_expr.txt`: expression matrix of query data for the prediction step
+- `query_{single/cluster}_expr.txt` : expression matrix of query data for the prediction step